How Long Can You Live Without Food: A Complete Timeline

 If you are obese and trying to lose weight then quitting food is not a safe way to do that.
-Starvation almost always hampers some of body’s functioning and can cause a liver disorder or heart problem.
+Starvation almost always hampers some of the body’s functioning and can cause a liver disorder or heart problem.

-Based on a single case study, if an obese person stays on a liquid diet with multivitamins and electrolyte administration then he/she can survive for about more than 50 days.
+Based on a single case study, if an obese person stays on a liquid diet with multivitamins and electrolyte administration then he/she can survive for more than 50 days.

 Not eating food becomes difficult after 24 hours or so and the body starts showing various warning signs after 72 hours.
 Although these signs can appear sooner or later in a person based on their resilience, health conditions, gender and weight.